maxcl10/FcUffheimNg4/README.md

 ### Todos

-- Get Next Game must return the next game if today
-- Use caching services to avoid serice calls
 - Add Pictures for organizational chart
 - move service to shared?
 - move app env to normal env.